 Exit Ramsay and look around: Alexandria’s City Hall and large Market Square come instantly into view.
 On Saturday mornings, the square explodes with color and fragrance from the Old Town Farmers’ Market, one of the oldest continually operating farmers’ markets in the country (George Washington sent produce from his plantations for sale here in 1700s).
 On any day, the Market Square is a lovely spot to sit in shade and plot your next steps.

 Across the way, on S. Fairfax St. (King Street dissects Old Town into its Northern and Southern halves), is one of my favorite Alexandria Museums, a hidden gem of the entire DC area: the Stabler-Leadbeater Apothecary Museum.
 A prominent fixture for 141 years until it closed its doors in 1933, this family-run apothecary witnessed and played part in all of Alexandria’s trials and tribulations from the Revolutionary War and early days of independence to the Civil War and the Great Depression.
 The building is arrested in time, virtually unchanged since it was bought whole in 1933 and designated a museum–many of the dusty, picturesque drawers are still filled with delightfully toxic medicines of the days past.
 Tours are given twice an hour, a quarter after and a quarter to the hour.
-I already described the museum in one of my previous posts, so I won’t say more, except: If you have half an hour, and the timing is right, DO stop by.
+I already described the museum in another post so I won’t say more, except: If you have half an hour, and the timing is right, DO stop by.

 Otherwise, head north along Fairfax Street to meet one of Alexandria’s first prominent denizens and landowners, the successful Scottish merchant John Carlyle.
 You can’t miss the Carlyle House: this white-stone 18th-century Palladian mansion stands out beautifully against all the brick and cobblestone.